NYCDS2020/DisasterResponsePipeline/README.md

 The end result is a web app that allows users to a) observe some visual insights into the training data set and b) classify their own messages.

+## Files
+- app - Python code and templates required to run the web app
+- data - CSV source files, SQL database and Python code required to load, clean, merge and write data
+- models - Python code required to train classifier.
+Note: the pickled model is NOT included
+- notebooks - ETL and ML Jupyter notebooks readme_imgs - Screenshots of the running application

+There is 1 main notebook, 1 Python file containing utility functions, and 1 data file.
+Markdown cells are used extensively to facilitate walk throughs of the approach.

 ## Project Screenshots
 Users can interactively classify a message